cscan/vue3-excel-editor/README.md

   ])
 ```

+The above shows the way in specifying 2 groups (region + area).
+Both group set to collapse by default.

+![Grouping](https://i.imgur.com/g5XnsbF.png "Grouping")

 All field set to be grouping will be set as readonly and hide duplication by default.

-![Grouping](https://i.imgur.com/g5XnsbF.png "Grouping")

 ### Localization